dinkzilla/mdl-ext/src/lightboard/readme.md

 * [BoomQueries](https://github.com/BoomTownROI/boomqueries)

 These are all good libraries, and they serve the purpose.
-After some evaluation I decided to go for **eq.js**.
-It is a small library which only supports width breakpoints.
+After some evaluation I decided to go for [**eq.js**](https://github.com/Snugug/eq.js).
+It is a small library with support for width based breakpoints.
 It works without requiring a server to run (no Ajax stuff).
 It does not break the existing CSS standard.
 I can use SASS for styling.
-It works well in a Webpack workflow.
+AND it works well in a Webpack workflow.

-### How to use the `eq.js` version of MDLEXT lightboard
+### How to use the eq.js version of MDLEXT lightboard

 &nbsp;1.
 Install `eq,js`.
 ```sh